karthik-d/task-manager-cli-boilerplate/README.md

 ## A Note about `/` for Windows Users

-In the following sections, you'll see many commands prefixed with `./`, or paths containing the `/` (forward-slash) character.
+In the previous sections, you might witness many commands prefixed with `./`, or paths containing the `/` (forward-slash) character.

 If you're using the Windows _Command Prompt_, then you'll need to replace `/` with `\` (back-slash) for these commands and paths to work as expected.